timpanogos/eveonline-third-party-documentation/docs/crest/character/char_contacts.md

 # Contacts and Contact
-The character contacts resource allows an application to both read and write a characters contacts.
+The character contacts resource allows an application to both read and write a character's contacts.

 ## Contacts
 ### Route